akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She took Beatrice’s hand.
 ‘I have sat with the dying.
 I have washed the dead.
 I have heard the sound of a soul that is preparing to leave, and I have heard the sound of a soul that is afraid.
 They are different sounds.’

+‘Likewise, a heart can race for many reasons,’ she said, her words measured out with care.
+‘Fear, exhaustion, a fever, or a flaw in the heart itself.
+The secret is to read the whole man, not the single sign.’

+She sat and took firm hold of Beatrice’s hands.
+‘His hands were cold.
+You felt them when you brought the blanket.‘

+Beatrice was entirely silent as she looked at her own hands, remembering the cold feel of the tremor.

+‘So his cold hands told you,’ she said, still uncertain.

+Aldwina looked at Beatrice for a long and decisive moment. ’Cold hands with a racing heart, that is like a frightened animal pulling back from a flame.
+His heart was not sick, but answering a call.’

+‘What do you mean?’

+‘He had worked too long in the heat, so his body believed it was in danger.
+His racing heart was not the illness, but the cure.’
+She paused.
+‘Foxglove would have silenced it.’

 Her mother’s gaze drifted beyond the window.

-‘I remember when my mother was dying, she was not afraid.
-She held my hand, and whispered this to me, “I have asked My Lord to remember me, and that is enough.”
-That was all she said, then she closed her eyes and was gone.’
-Aldwina turned to Beatrice.
-‘I have held that thought firm all my life.’
+‘I remember the sound of my mother dying, that she was not afraid.
+She held my hand, and whispered this to me, “I have asked My Lord to remember me, and that is enough.”’

+Aldwina rose from her stool, and seemed unsteady for a moment.
+‘That was all she said, then she closed her eyes and was gone.’

 ‘But will I remember you, Mother?’

-Aldwina rose from her stool, and seemed unsteady for a moment.
-She squeezed Beatrice’s hand and smiled.
+Mother squeezed Beatrice’s hand and smiled.

 ‘Father Edwin says that when our Lord rose from the dead, his own disciples did not know him at first.
 They walked with him on the road and ate with him at table and still they did not understand who he was.
 And then, suddenly, they recognised him.
 They saw the man they had loved, the teacher they had followed, the friend they had buried.
 Not a ghost, not a stranger, but *him*.’